Lewis Black Net Worth 2024

 Fact Sheet

-- Wondering what Lewis Black's real name is?
-Lewis Black's real name is Lewis Niles Black
+• Wondering what Lewis Black's full name is?
+Lewis Black's full name is Lewis Niles Black

-- Where did Lewis Black go to school?
-Lewis Black is a graduate of Springbrook High School, Yale School of Drama
+• Which college/university did Lewis Black go to?
+Lewis Black went to Springbrook High School, Yale School of Drama

 FAQ